Shaping sustainable living, together

 In 2021, Beaulieu Technical Textiles started the journey of the UN Sustainable Development Goals within its core activities.
 Thanks to the whole team, who took the time and effort to grow in sustainability, who analyzed data, highlighted opportunities, and implemented real changes.

-In 2022, Beaulieu Technical Textiles has been granted the Voka Charter for Sustainable Entrepreneurship 2022.
+In 2022 and in 2023, Beaulieu Technical Textiles has been granted the Voka Charter for Sustainable Entrepreneurship.

 7,888 photovoltaic panels on our roof

 Manufacturing woven technical textiles is an energy-intensive process.
 We recognize the importance of our ambitious energy reduction programs and implementing clean energy sources at our sites.

 Our facility is equipped with 7,888 photovoltaic panels that cover approximately 35,000m² roof space.
 On a yearly basis, they generate 3,289 MWh and conserve 691 tons in CO2 emissions.

 We’ve signed a voluntary “Accord de Branche” agreement with Wallonia, formalizing our objectives to take measures that reduce CO2 emissions from industrial processes.
 Our efforts to date translate to a 13.27% reduction in energy use as well as CO2 reduction.

 Video: Solar Panels at Beaulieu International Group

 Operation Clean Sweep pledge

 Beaulieu Technical Textiles has signed the pledge of Operation Clean Sweep (OCS), aimed at preventing plastic granulate pollution into our marine environments.

 Our goal is ZERO pellet loss in our production sites and therefore, we have implemented measures to avoid lost pellets to flow into rivers, finding their way to the ocean.